 There are any number of reasons why an employee’s conduct might be compromised.
 They may not be able to do their job properly if, for example:

-- they haven’t been able to keep up with important changes to their job role.
-This could include new computer system or other technical advancements.
+- They haven’t been able to keep up with important changes to their job role.
+This could include new computer systems or other technical advancements.